niermann/holoaverage/docs/tutorial.rst

 The microscope parameters
 -------------------------

-The example holograms provided here, are not correctly calibrated.
+The example holograms provided here are not correctly calibrated.
 The holograms were recorded using a non standard setup of the microscope, which is not correctly identified by the recording software.
-For this reason it is needed to provide the correct calibration to the *holoaverage* script.
-Since the material recorded in the holograms is well known the reflections in the Fourier transforms of the holograms can be used for calibration.
-The correct calibration is provided by the parameter :ref:`param-sampling` and gives the size of one pixel in nanometers.
+For this reason it is needed to provide the correct calibration to the *holoaverage* program.
+The correct calibration is specified by the parameter :ref:`param-sampling` and gives the size of one pixel in nanometers.
+When the :ref:`param-sampling` parameter is present, it overrides any calibrations from the image files.
+If the parameter is not present in the parameter file, the calibrations are taken from the image files.

+Here, the material recorded in the holograms is well known, thus the reflections in the Fourier transforms of the holograms were used for calibration.
+The following setting makes the correct calibration known to the program

 ::

         "sampling" : 0.00519824,

-When this parameter is present, it overrides any calibrations from the image files.
-If the parameter is not present in the parameter file, the calibrations from the image files is used.
+If you are used to Digital Micrograph, you can find the sampling of an image under "Calibrations" in the "ImageDisplay..." dialog available, when you right-click an image.

-The *holoaverage* script also has to know the acceleration voltage of the microscope.
+The *holoaverage* program also has to know the acceleration voltage of the microscope.
 In this case, it could also read it from the image files itself (i.e. omitting this parameter).
 Nevertheless, we provide it here in kilovolts:

 ::